 1. Make sure to take your dog for a long walk/hike/run right before the flight, or as close to it as possible.
 (This will ensure your pup is tired and sleeps most of the journey).

 2. Get a high quality dog carrier that your dog is already used to.
 (Make sure the carrier fits under the seat in front of you, and that your dog feels comfortable in it.
-Check with your airline for the exact carrier dimensions).
+Check with your airline for the exact carrier dimensions.
+(Our favorite carrier is the Sleepypod Air.
+We've had it for 5+ years and the quality is incredible.)

 3. Be very careful with food and treats for 48h before your flight.
-(Ideally, don’t introduce any unfamiliar food or treats and don’t feed your dog any human food for 48h before you flight, to minimize the risk of last-minute diarrhea or an upset stomach).
+(Don’t introduce any unfamiliar food or treats and don’t feed your dog any human food for 48h before you flight, to minimize the risk of last-minute diarrhea or an upset stomach).

 4. Select your seat wisely.
 (Don’t pick an exit row seat, as you’re legally not allowed to be seated there with a dog.
-We personally prefer bulkhead and/or window seats, for the extra space.
-Or a business class seat, of course, if that’s a possibility - but it usually isn't :D ).
+We personally prefer window seats, for the extra space to lean on.

 5. Skip your dog’s meal or only feed them a tiny bit before long-haul flights.
 (This doesn’t apply to puppies, as it could cause hypoglycemia).